-School Telephones
+School Telephone

-Students will not be called out of class for a phone call unless it is an emergency.
-A message will be taken, and the call can be returned between classes or during lunch.
+The office telephone is for school business.
+Students will have limited access to call home for forgotten books, materials, or assignments.
+After-school plans should be made before the student comes to school.
+Parents who need to contact a student during the school day may contact the office and a message will be delivered to the student.
 No long distance calls should be made from school unless approved by the office.
 No private long distance calls will be charged to the school.
 To do so will result in repayment and possible suspension.